nickfargo/state/_includes/content/docs/concepts/inheritance.md

 {% include examples/docs/inheritance--protostates--2.coffee %}
 {% endhighlight %}

-Henceforth `person` will automatically inherit all content from its protostates.
-It will however independently maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.
+Henceforth `person` will automatically inherit all content from its protostates, but will independently maintain its own currency and transitions over the inherited protostates, leaving the currency of the prototype unaffected.

 {% highlight javascript %}
 {% include examples/docs/inheritance--protostates--3.js %}